Nick Goss: Morley’s Mirror

-To create a visual conversation with his paintings and a number of works on paper, Goss has selected works from the Gallery’s collection by Modern British artists who continue to inspire him, including Michael Andrews, Edward Burra and Paul Nash.
+To create a visual conversation with his paintings and a number of works on paper, Goss selected works from the Gallery’s collection by Modern British artists who continue to inspire him, including Michael Andrews, Edward Burra and Paul Nash.

 Supported by Josh Lilley, London.

 Nick Goss discusses his inspirations and why he chooses to paint in this illuminating talk with Thomas Marks, editor of Apollo Magazine.